Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Nagasaki’s history is deeply intertwined with lots of international influences, particularly due to its historical role as a major port for foreign trade.
 The city’s cultural heritage is evident in its unique blend of Japanese, Chinese, and Western influences.

 One of Nagasaki’s most famous attractions is the Nagasaki Atomic Bomb Museum and Peace Park, a war museum.
-These poignant sites serve as a memorial to the devastating atomic bombing that occurred in 1945 and serve as emphasizing the importance of promoting peace in the world.
+These poignant sites serve as a memorial to the devastating atomic bombing that occurred in 1945 and serve to emphasize the importance of promoting peace in the world.

 Mount Inasa, a popular observation point, offers breathtaking panoramic views of the city and its surrounding landscape.
 Overall, Nagasaki offers plenty of parks scattered around the city to explore.